-Beginning in 2020, Northern recreation leaders can pursue their nationally-recognized Professional Development Certification through Recreation North.
+Beginning in the fall of 2021, Northern recreation leaders can pursue their nationally-recognized Professional Development Certification through Recreation North.
 Working in the recreation and parks sector requires a unique and diverse set of knowledge, skills, and attitudes.
 The Canadian Parks and Recreation Association (CPRA) Professional Development Certification Program (PDC) fosters continual growth of these competencies through a national standard and network that strengthens the credibility and quality of its practitioners.

 Pre-requisites (completed through Recreation North):

 - Earn your Certificate in Northern Recreation Leadership